 While most of the articles on this site are about building and marketing a business, there comes a time in any business owner’s life when they want to or need to retire.
 Alternatively, the business may have reached a point where it needs a new owner to take it to the next level.

-The business may be worth a lot more than you think, particularly if you have had the foresight to remove the business’ dependance on your personal involvement and have built a good management team capable of running the business in your absence …or you have added value in other ways.
-One of the key attributes to getting a good price when you sell the business is prior preparation.
+The business may be worth a lot more than you think, particularly if you have had the foresight to remove the business’ dependence on your personal involvement and have built a good management team capable of running the business in your absence …or you have added value in other ways.
+One of the key factors to getting a good price when you sell the business is prior preparation.
 And there is much to be put in place before inviting buyers in or soliciting offers.